Therapy warning: Might change your life

 Well, what I’ve learned from therapy is that sometimes the biggest risk is not taking any risk at all.
 So here goes.

-I am a trainee at the moment, towards the end of an in depth training (5 years+) to become a fully qualified psychotherapist.
-So how did I end up here?
+I am a trainee psychotherapist, aiming to become a fully qualified psychotherapist.
+How did I end up here?

 I am a convert to Psychotherapy.
-I resisted talk therapy until I was mid-thirties and it was the last thing I hadn’t tried.
+I resisted talk therapy until I was well into adulthood and it was the last thing I hadn’t tried.
 It felt like my back was against the wall and the wall, so-to-speak, was on fire.

 Someone told me when I was younger: “talk therapy doesn’t work” and I unfortunately took this to heart.
 This did not leave me with a lot of options, so I focused on many things including; self-improvement, coaching, hypnotherapy and spiritual development*.
 I thought - if I just focused hard enough on not thinking about myself and instead thinking of others, I would get better.
-None of this worked for me personally, and I have since learned that people sometimes internalise a feeling of being ‘bad’.
+None of this worked for me personally, and I have since learned that people sometimes internalise a feeling of being ‘bad’ (sometimes known as ‘The Moral Defence’ which I have since written about here ).
 This translated in adulthood to: ‘I feel bad, therefore, I must be bad’ and ‘if I am just good enough, if I just try hard enough, my problems will go away’.

 They didn’t: without going into too much detail, things declined quite spectacularly!
-Truthfully, there were several points where I nearly didn’t make it.
-My ‘luck’ (or some might say ‘synchronicity’) changed when I was given the details of someone who was to become my weekly psychotherapist for the next 5 years.
+My ‘luck’ (or some might say ‘synchronicity’) changed when I was given the details of someone who was to become my weekly psychotherapist for quite a period of time.
 My health at this point was struggling (something that is sadly common for people navigating recovery from difficult circumstances) and it forced me to stop and seek support.
-I felt betrayed by my body - my resilience which had enabled me to survive difficult situations was no longer there to be called upon.
 Quite frankly, my body had been through enough, and was letting me know.
-As the classic book by Van der Kolk explains, my body had ‘kept the score’ and it was shouting pretty loudly!
+As the well known book by Van der Kolk highlights, my body had ‘kept the score’ and it was shouting pretty loudly!

-I can’t pin point exactly when things started improving for me but; they did.
-I have also learned that that this can be quite normal for therapy – rather than a movie where there is breakthrough after breakthrough each week, it felt more like weeks, even months of very little happening and then there would be a big shift and I would suddenly realise how far I had come.
-A new confidence emerged together with a different sense of self which I now realise forms the basis of my future.
-I began to be able to cope longer between sessions.
-Importantly, I began to hold the learning in therapy within myself, meaning I could navigate my life better even when not in contact with my therapist.
-My persistent state of panic decreased, I felt different and most strikingly, I now wanted to live.
+I can’t pin point exactly when things started changing for me but; they did.
+I have also learned that that this can be quite normal for therapy – rather than in movie’s where there is breakthrough after breakthrough each week, it felt more like weeks, even months of very little happening and then there would be a big shift and I would suddenly realise how far I had come.

 One of the biggest risks of therapy is that you might end up with a life that you never imagined was possible for you.